mediachainlabs/canonical-content-registry/README.md

 ### Examples:

-Da Vinci's "Mona Lisa" is an original idea with different incarnations as a JPG on The New York Times website and a PNG on the Louvre's website.
+Da Vinci's "Mona Lisa" is an original idea with different incarnations as a JPG on the New York Times' website and a PNG on the Louvre's website.

 ![Different instances of the Mona Lisa resolve to the same Canonical Content ID](http://i.imgur.com/SRrFYJU.jpg)